Hours for Southlake departments

 The Southlake Campus, located in Vernon Hills, serves south Lake County communities with a wide range of courses available for transfer to a four-year institution, associate degree completion, career preparation, personal enrichment or to update professional skills.
 Student services including admissions, registration, counseling/academic advising and financial aid are available.
 Southlake offers a supportive and caring campus environment with a variety of engaging opportunities to enrich the college experience and student success.

-Classes Start August 25.
-See what classes are available at Southlake this fall (PDF).
+Classes begin Jan.
+20. See what classes are available at Southlake this spring (PDF).